-In addition, a further 98 professionally qualified sessional staff deliver many of the courses run in each of our Centres such as sessions on nutrition, art therapy, tai-chi and creative writing.
+In addition, over 100 professionally qualified sessional staff deliver many of the courses run in each of our Centres such as sessions on nutrition, art therapy, tai-chi and creative writing.

 Across our network of Centres, we also rely on the time, expertise and dedication over 1,000 volunteers.